 AP Physics Summer Institute: Course Summary

-AP Physics 1 cannot be compared to the previous AP Physics B course, and certainly not to most “honors” or “college prep” courses.
+AP Physics 1 is intended to proxy “best practices” university physics courses.
+It cannot be compared to most college introductory physics classes, and certainly not to most high school “honors” or “college prep” courses.
 The primary difference is the incessant demand for verbal explanations.
-A student who is skilled at “plugging and chugging” mathematics can easily pass a state standards exam, is likely getting an A or B in a typical introductory college or college- equivalent course, and could probably pass the old AP Physics B exam.
+A student who is skilled at “plugging and chugging” mathematics can easily pass a state standards exam, is likely getting an A or B in a typical introductory college or college-equivalent course, and could probably pass the pre-2015 AP Physics B exam.
 Such a student cannot succeed in AP Physics 1.

 Questions on the AP Physics 1 exam probe a student’s understanding of the entire scientific process.
 In Physics 1 you don’t just predict an answer, but you must explain the reasoning behind the prediction, and discuss how that prediction would change as the conditions of the problem change.
 And you don’t stop there: you describe how you would set up an experiment to verify that prediction, how to analyze the data collected from such an experiment, how that experiment might turn out.
 In other words, our students are expected to acquire and demonstrate the same skills that professional physicists use in their work.

 - In our AP Summer Institute, we will discuss in detail the content and structure of the AP Physics 1 exam.
 More importantly, we will talk about how to teach students the physics skills that will be tested on this exam, and which are useful at all levels of physics.

 We’ll be sharing teaching ideas within the group, especially including creative laboratory activities.
 I encourage attendance from those who have several years under their belts – their input will be especially useful to new AP Physics 1 teachers, and to other somewhat-veterans.
 We want to hear specifics about what worked and what didn’t.